Andre Agassi: Prospect of retiring 'is like preparing for death'

 Story highlights

-- Andre Agassi retired at the U.S. Open in 2006
+- Andre Agassi retired at 2006 US Open

 - Athletes "spend a third of their life not preparing for the rest of it"

-- Agassi predicts Novak Djokovic to win U.S. Open
+- Agassi tips Novak Djokovic to win US Open

 London (CNN)Andre Agassi's body will always bear the scars of 21 years on the unforgiving tennis circuit, the days when he pounded his opponents into submission with his relentlessly aggressive baseline game.